ifa6/Phoenix-Tpl/README.md

 You can find the implementation code inside the `app` directory.

-### How to customize the navigation
-The navigation bar on top of the page is pulled from the file `data/nav.html`.

 ### How to customize the page
 The two main files you want to look at are `tpl/layout.html.twig` and `web/assets/default.css`.
 If you want to change the look of a specific